 HIGH DUMP MODELS

-The two levers directly in front of the RTRTM lights are used to raise the hopper to any height up to 60" (1.52 m) and dump it.
+The two far left levers on the front control panel are used to raise the hopper to any height up to 60" (1.52 m) and dump it.

 Note: Levers are spring loaded to a center off position.